Operators whose adjoints and second adjoints are almost Dunford-Pettis: Almost Dunford-Pettis adjoint operators

 \begin{corollary} Let $E$ and $F$ be Banach lattices such that $E^*$ and $F^{**}$ have order continuous norms.
 Then $T^{**}$ is almost Dunford-Pettis whenever $T \colon E \longrightarrow F$ is positive and almost Dunford-Pettis. \end{corollary}

-To study the iteration of Theorem \ref{(ii)} with itself, recall that a regular operator $T \colon E \longrightarrow F$ between Banach lattices is {\it almost limited} if $T^*$ takes disjoint weak$^*$-null sequences in $F^*$ to norm null sequences in $E^*$ (see \cite{elbour}).
-Since Dedekind $\sigma$-complete Banach lattices have property (d) and $T^*$ is defined on a Dedekind complete Banach lattice, from \cite[Theorem 3]{elbour} it follows that $T^*$ is almost limited if and only if $T^*$ is positively limited.
+Indeed, in two of the other iterations, $E^{**}$ has the positive Schur property, therefore the result is trivial in this case.
+In the remaining iteration, $F^*$ has the positive Schur property and $F^{**}$ has order continuous norm.
+Let us see that there exists no such $F$: the positive Schur property of $F^*$ yields that $F^*$ contains a lattice copy of $\ell_1$, and in this case the norm of $F^{**}$ is not order continuous \cite[Theorem 2.4.14] {nieberg}.

-Applying Theorem \ref{(ii)} twice we get:\\ $\bullet$ Let $E$ be a Banach lattice and $F$ be a Banach lattice with property (d).
-If $T \colon E \longrightarrow F$ is positive and almost Dunford-Pettis, then $T^{\ast}$ is positively limited, that is, $T^*$ is almost limited, hence $T^{**}$ is almost Dunford-Pettis, if one of the following holds: \\ (i) $E^{\ast}$ and $F^{\ast\ast}$ have order continuous norms.\\ (ii) $E^{\ast}$ has order continuous norm and $ E^{\ast}$ has the dual positive Schur property.\\ (iii) $F$ has the dual positive Schur property and $F^{\ast\ast}$ has order continuous norm.\\ (iv) $F$ and $E^{\ast}$ have the dual positive Schur property.
+Now we study the iteration of Theorem \ref{(ii)} with itself.
+Let an operator $T$ between Banach lattices be given.
+Since Dedekind $\sigma$-complete Banach lattices have property (d) and $T^*$ is defined on a Dedekind complete Banach lattice, from Lemma \ref{novolem1} we know that $T^*$ is almost limited if and only if it is positively limited.

-Note that the result is trivial with assumptions (ii) and (iv) because $E^*$ has the dual positive Schur property in these cases.
-We do not know if there exists a Banach lattice $F$ satisfying (iii).
-So we restrict our attention to the following iteration of Theorem \ref{(ii)}.
+Again, although Theorem \ref{(ii)} can be iterated with itself in four different ways, the only interesting outcome is the following:

 \begin{corollary} Let $E$ and $F$ be Banach lattices such that $F$ has property (d) and $E^{\ast}$ and $F^{\ast\ast}$ have order continuous norms.
 If $T \colon E \longrightarrow F$ is positive and almost Dunford-Pettis, then $T^{\ast}$ is positively limited, that is, $T^*$ is almost limited, hence $T^{**}$ is almost Dunford-Pettis. \end{corollary}